Become a Sankofa Recovery Health Coach & Make a Difference in Your Community

 After completing the course, you’ll be invited to join Sankofa’s Learning Community, where you’ll receive ongoing support and mentorship.
 You’ll also receive supervision with one of our facilitators, ensuring that you continue to grow and develop in your role as a recovery health coach.

-Yes, our January session will be held virtually and open to participants globally, providing a unique opportunity for knowledge sharing, cultural exchange, and building a supportive global community.
+Yes, our session will be held virtually and open to participants globally, providing an opportunity for knowledge sharing, cultural exchange, and building a supportive global community.

 Yes, we offer scholarships based on financial need, covering up to 50% of the course fees.
 We encourage participants to contribute toward their own learning experience as a way to invest in their growth and help sustain the availability of support for others in need.